ProvableHQ/welcome/documentation/testnet/getting_started/02_deploy_and_execute.md

 - `input_record` - The record used to craft the transfer
 - `recipient` - The recipient address
-- `amount` - The number of gates to transfer
+- `amount` - The number of microcredits to transfer
 - `private_key` - The private key used to generate the deployment
     - shortcut `-p`
 - `query` - The endpoint to query node state from
     - shortcut - `-q`
-- `fee` - The deployment fee in gates
+- `fee` - The deployment fee in microcredits
     - optional
 - `record` - The record to spend the fee from
     - optional